 RT DE and other Russian outlets attended and live-streamed Querdenken’s protests, with links widely posted on Telegram.
 They also amplified conspiracy theories that first appeared in fringe German publications.
 Sometimes their pieces went viral and spilled over into the mainstream.
-RT DE did not respond to a request for comment.

 Sarah Pagung, a political analyst at the German Council on Foreign Relations, believes there are several reasons why sources of foreign disinformation, such as Russian media and Epoch Times, have been so successful.
 Despite not being household names, they are large media organisations that look professional.
 “It's not like you're sharing some super creepy-looking blog,” she said.
 The groups sharing their content have also lost trust in the German political system and traditional media.

 Katharina Bader, a professor of journalism at the Stuttgart Media University who studies disinformation, told openDemocracy that foreign disinformation fills a gap in the German-language market.
 “The disinformation business in the German-speaking market is not very professional, there’s not a lot of money in it,” she said.
 That opens the door for international outlets with more resources to reach a wide potential audience.